qawolf/qawolf/docs/docs/use_custom_selectors.md

 You can edit element selectors as you create your test, since the [test code is generated](create_a_test#review-test-code) as you use your application.
 The [interactive REPL](use_the_repl) can be helpful in trying out selectors.

-Playwright supports a few types of selectors.
+[Playwright supports](https://github.com/microsoft/playwright/blob/master/docs/selectors.md) a few types of selectors.
 We discuss [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and text selectors in this guide.

 - CSS selectors find the element matching the [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors), for example: `#my-id`, `.my-class`, `[aria-label="home"]`
-- Text selectors find the element that contains the given text, for example: `text="Click me!"`
+- Text selectors find the element that contains the given text, for example: `text=Click me!`

 In your test code, replace the default selector with your desired CSS or text selector.
 Prefix text selectors with `text=`.
 For example: